MorrisCastro04/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 task 9: Create a class named square inherits from Rectangle

 task 10: add a getter and a setter to size

+task 11: add the method update to update the class